seolaoh/hokulea/canoe/README.md

 ## 2 · EigenDA V2 (“Blazar”) Upgrade

 In EigenDA V2 the certificate (DA cert) is returned to the requester immediately after quorum attestation; the disperser no longer pessimistically bridges the certs to the L1.
-Rollup wants to let Ethereum aware cert blob is available can use Canoe or directly verify the DA cert on Etheurem.
+Rollup that wants Ethereum to be aware a cert is valid or not can use Canoe or directly verify the DA cert on Etheurem.

 ## 3 · Canoe security